damoreluc/Collab_Branch_Workflow/README.md

 Esercizio sul workflow collaborativo

+## The problem

+While it's nice and easy to onlt work on the master branch, this leads to some serious issues on teams!

+* Lots of time spent resolving conflicts and merging code, especially as team size scales up

+* No none can work on anything without disturbing the main codebase.
+How do you try adding something radically different in?
+How do you experiment?

+* The only way to collaborate on a feature together with another teammate is to push incomplete code to master/main.
+Other teammates now have broken code...

 ## Feature Branches

 Rather than working directly on master/main, all new development should be done on separate branches.